izHaman/Telegram-RSS/README.md

 - A GitHub account with a repository (public or private)
 - A Telegram account with API credentials from [my.telegram.org](https://my.telegram.org)
 - Python 3.10+ installed locally (only needed for the one-time session generation)
+-    **Note:** if you don't access to Telegram API, ignore 2, 3, 4 Steps. (in this case, you will only have access to the text and images.)

 ---